KhronosGroup/KTX-Software/BUILDING.md

 additional projects.*

 The KTX loader tests use libSDL 2.0.4.
-You do not need SDL if you only wish to build the KTX library.
+You do not need SDL if you only wish to build `libktx`, the KTX library.

 ### SDL